-To perform an Erase Security Register Page command, the $\overline{\text{CS}}$ pin must first be asserted and the opcode 44h must be clocked into the device.
+To perform an Erase Security Register Page command, the $\overline{CS}$ pin must first be asserted and the opcode 44h must be clocked into the device.
 After the opcode has been clocked in, the three address bytes specifying the Security Register Page to be erased must be clocked in.
-When the $\overline{\text{CS}}$ pin is deasserted, the device will erase the appropriate block.
-The erasing of the block is internally self-timed and should take place in a time of t{RF} .
+When the $\overline{CS}$ pin is deasserted, the device will erase the appropriate block.
+The erasing of the block is internally self-timed and should take place in a time of $t{BE}$ .

 Since the Erase Security Register Page command erases a region of bytes, the lower order address bits do not need to be decoded by the device.
 Therefore address bits A7-A0 will be ignored by the device.
-Despite the lower order address bits not being decoded by the device, the complete three address bytes must still be clocked into the device before the \overline{CS} pin is deasserted, and the \overline{CS} pin must be deasserted right after the last address bit (A0); otherwise, the device will abort the operation and no erase operation will be performed.
+Despite the lower order address bits not being decoded by the device, the complete three address bytes must still be clocked into the device before the $\overline{\text{CS}}$ pin is deasserted, and the $\overline{\text{CS}}$ pin must be deasserted right after the last address bit (A0); otherwise, the device will abort the operation and no erase operation will be performed.

 While the device is executing a successful erase cycle, the Status Register can be read and will indicate that the device is busy.
-For faster throughput, it is recommended that the Status Register be polled rather than waiting the t{BE} time to determine if the device has finished erasing.
-After the erase cycle completes, the \overline{RDY}/BSY bit in the Status Register is reset back to the logical "0" state.
+For faster throughput, it is recommended that the Status Register be polled rather than waiting the tBE time to determine if the device has finished erasing.
+At some point before the erase cycle completes, the RDY/BSY bit in the Status Register will be reset back to the logical "0" state.